 - Colorado Security Deposit Limits and Deadlines

-- Colorado Tenant Rights to Withold Rent
+- Colorado Tenant Rights to Withhold Rent

 - Colorado Landlord-Tenant Laws

-House Hunting in Colorado Springs
+House hunting in Colorado Springs

-Colorado Springs has a ton of natural beauty, which makes finding a picturesque suburb to settle down in incredibly easy.
+Colorado Springs has a ton of natural beauty.
+This makes finding a new home in a picturesque suburb incredibly easy.

 Old North End